SkPhilipp/records/README.md

 5. "What's the top 3 with the best reviews"

 These tasks require an agent to maintain a body of data which is manipulated at each step in the process.
-At each step of this process we are exposed to risks.
-I wondered about how I could get the following guarantees;
+At each step, we are exposed to risks.
+I wondered about how I could get the following guarantees:

 - Can we guarantee data output by an agent is exactly what was yielded by external tools?
 - Can we guarantee data has a consistent format?